bengfarrell/nuimotion/README.md

 If the hand is not being tracked, the "active" boolean is false, and the last active coordinates for the hand is given.

+The hands object also includes a "body_center" object which represents the user's torso.
+It's included here because it can be very nice to figure out where the hands are in relation to the body, instead of the global space.

 For a working example, please see /tests/handtracker.js